Joff Ellen: Career

 He would then greet the audience with "Howdy Doody, boys and girls!", and they would respond "Howdy Doody, Joffa Boy!".
 In addition, he developed a humorous audience greeting which became his catch-cry, "Howdy-doody, boys and girls and mums and dads and bald-headed babies".

-Ellen also played the naughty schoolboy role of "Conkers" in the slapstick series Take That for Crawford Productions, which reputedly could have been Australia's first TV sitcom.
+Ellen also played the naughty schoolboy role of "Conkers" in the slapstick series Take That (1957-59) for Crawford Productions, which reputedly could have been Australia's first TV sitcom.

-His only known film role was in Nightclub (1952), one of only a handful of films made in Melbourne in that decade, where he appeared with the artist and actor Valma Howell whom he was briefly engaged to before she died in a car crash.
+His only known film role was in Nightclub (1952), one of only a handful of films made in Melbourne in that decade, where he appeared with the artist and actor Valma Howell whom he was briefly engaged to.

-He was nationally famous for his appearances with Graham Kennedy on the television show In Melbourne Tonight and later The Graham Kennedy Show from 1958 to 1974 employing a variety mix of song-and-dance, comedy sketches and other vaudevillean skills.
+He was nationally famous for his appearances with Graham Kennedy on the television show In Melbourne Tonight (IMT) and later The Graham Kennedy Show from 1958 to 1974 employing a variety mix of song-and-dance, comedy sketches and other vaudevillean skills.
+In one of his last comedy bits, after shoving Kennedy a little too hard during horseplay, he quipped, "I'm retired now [so] don't need the money."

+Influence

+In Graham Kennedy's last television interview, on his 60th birthday, he told Ray Martin that in the first few years of IMT, the comedy sketches were mainly devised by Ellen recreating old Tivoli and vaudeville shtick, rather than using new writers.
+Kennedy credited learning a great deal of his physical and visual comedy from Ellen, whom he respected.